madhums/madhums.github.io/_posts/2013-01-30-localstorage-manager.md

 categories: [javascript, localstorage]
 title: localStorage manager
 keywords: javascript, localStorage
-summary: localStorage manager - a simple way to store, manipulate and perform queries on collections and documents.
+summary: localStorage manager (lm.js) - a simple way to store, manipulate and perform queries on collections and documents in your localStorage.
 ---

 When you are developing applications for mobile, say using phonegap, jQtouch or backbone, you would want to query collections, manipulate documents, updating, removing or adding a new one.
 This library allows you to play around with collections and documents in an easy way.